Day-Ahead Electricity Price Forecasting Using Merit-Order Curves Time Series: Results

+To appreciate the impact of this price range restriction, we reproduced the entire analysis with the full [--500, 4000] domain for all three markets, which can be found in \ref{sec:res_unres}.

-We collect a total of 4 exogenous variables for both curves and price forecasts which are similar to those of \citet{mestre_forecasting_2020} and commonly chosen in EPF: \begin{itemize} \item \textit{Day-ahead load forecast} (1 variable): Country-level day-ahead load forecast obtained from the ENTSO-E Transparency Platform \citep{entso-e_entso-e_2025}. \item \textit{Day-ahead net transfer capacities} (2 variables): We consider the import \textit{net transfer capacities} (NTCs) with France and Switzerland obtained from the ENTSO-E transparency platform.
-These two variables are relevant as Italy (nearly) systematically imports cheaper electricity from France and Switzerland, in the limit of the NTCs.
-Therefore, variations of the latter directly affect market results -- specifically the coupling imports from France and the regular imports (subject to the merit-order) from Switzerland.
-Note that the other neighboring countries were not considered because of smaller NTCs and the absence of a dominant flow direction. \item \textit{Day-ahead forecast of wind and solar generation} (1 variable): Combined country-level day-ahead forecasts of wind and solar generation obtained from a private data provider \citep{lseg_data__analytics_ecmwfgfs_2025}, derived from the European Centre for Medium-Range Weather Forecasts (ECMWF) and Global Forecast System (GFS) weather models. \end{itemize}
+Additionally, we consider the following exogenous variables for both curve-based and price-based models, which are similar to those of \citet{mestre_forecasting_2020} and commonly chosen in EPF studies: \begin{itemize} \item For all three markets, the country-level \textit{day-ahead load forecast} (\texttt{Load}), retrieved from the ENTSO-E Transparency Platform \item For all three markets, the country-level combined \textit{day-ahead wind and solar generation forecast} (\texttt{RES}), obtained from a private data provider (LSEG Data \& Analytics) \item For \textbf{GME} and \textbf{EPEX-FR} only, the \textit{day-ahead net transfer capacity} (NTC) of the France $\rightarrow$ Italy cross-border connection (\texttt{NTC FR > IT}), retrieved from the ENTSO-E Transparency Platform \item For \textbf{GME} only, the NTC of the Switzerland $\rightarrow$ Italy cross-border connection (\texttt{NTC CH > IT}), retrieved from the ENTSO-E Transparency Platform \end{itemize} The France $\rightarrow$ Italy and Switzerland $\rightarrow$ Italy NTCs are relevant for curves prediction as Italy (nearly) systematically imports cheaper nuclear and hydropower electricity from France and Switzerland, in the limit of this transfer capacity, which frequently saturates.
+Therefore, NTC variations directly affect market results --- specifically the SDAC imports from France and the regular imports (subject to the merit-order) from Switzerland.
+Note that no other connection was considered because of smaller NTCs and the absence of a dominant flow direction.

-Note that all these predictors are available at least one hour before the day-ahead market closure at 12:00 and can therefore realistically produce market results forecasts informing trading strategies "in time".
+As for bid data, all predictors are available at least two hour before the day-ahead market closure at 12:00 and can therefore realistically produce market results forecasts informing trading strategies "in time".